What are the environmental risk scores covered by the dashboard? jump to answer

 Why does a non-profit research institution charge for scores?

-Fees are necessary to ensure our scores remain up-to-date, expand their coverage, and maintain the highest quality.
-This supports ongoing data collection, methodological advancements, and the development of new insights.
+Fees are necessary to ensure our scores remain up to date, expand their coverage, and maintain the highest quality.
+They support ongoing data collection, methodological improvements, and the continuous enhancement of the dashboard.

 How is limited data availability managed, and how is data quality assessed?